hemanth-kotagiri/sgpa-rest-api/README.md

 now, this RestAPI provides the regular resluts of all R18 regulation students of the batch 2018.
 Soon, I would leverage this to other regulations and supplementary exams as well.

+### Documentation

+An official documentation website for the API is available at [SGPA RestAPI Docs](https://hemanth-kotagiri.github.io/sgpa-rest-api-docs/).
+Please check it out for more information.

 **Note that the response is in the form of JSON only.**

 ### Endpoints